 Sing and dance together and be joyous, but each one of you be

-alone–even as the strings of a lute are alone though the quiver
+alone – even as the strings of a lute are alone though they quiver with the same music.

 Give your hearts, but not in each other’s keeping.